mlk/aoc/README.md

 🎄 AoC
 ===

 My rather shitty solutions to [Advent of Code](https://adventofcode.com/).
-I use Advent Of Code in two ways, the first is the way it is meant to be used as a challange during December.
+I use Advent Of Code in two ways, the first is the way it is meant to be used as a challenge during December.
 But I also use Advent of Code to experiment with different handheld computers.
 The order below is the order I started them in.

 2022